xta0/xta0.me/_posts/2023-06-28-Swift-in-depth-1.md

 - While `.swiftmodule` files are cacheable by build system, Clang module compilation works differently.
 When using implicit modules, you do not directly import a `pcm` file.
 Instead, you import a <mark>modulemap</mark> file, which describes the headers that form the module.
 Clang will then search a global module cache folder to see if there exists a precompiled module(pcm) for this modulemap and the set of flags being used, if not, it compiles one and writes to the module cache.
 - It is impossible to cache the implicit module output as it is built as a side effect and untracked by build system.
 The produced modules are also not relocatable or deterministic
-- This means for every build some amount of Clang modules needs to be recompiled, depending on the local state of the module cache on the users’s machine.
+- This means for every build some amount of Clang modules needs to be recompiled, depending on the local state of the module cache on the user’s machine.

 ### Debugging